 One of the benefits of being our reseller is being able to use Shoutem builder in your own language by translating the interface and app extensions.
 In this support article, we will guide you to the translation process – from selecting the language to extension translation.

-The process and its rules are similar to the rules from our Localization tutorial, however in this case, you will translate strings that are showing in the builder.
+The process and its rules are similar to the rules from our Localization tutorial, however, in this case, you will translate strings that are showing in the builder.

 Translation is completed in three parts individually:

-To use your Builder translation, you will need to download the source language file available in that section and replace all the English strings with either different language or alternative English strings.
+Under Builder localization settings (everything you see in the Builder via Internet browser on your computer) download the source language file and replace strings in English with either different language or alternative English strings.

 The process is the same as for the Builder localization, however, here you will translate strings from features available in the builder.
-For example, when you select the Places screen, while adding the content, the name of the offered fields will not be in English but in your selected language.
+For example, when you select the Places screen, while adding the content the name of the offered fields will not be in English but in your selected language.

-3. Extensions translation
+Step 4: Extensions translation

+Some extensions are dependant on each other.
 For instance, there is a “parent” RSS extension that has “child” extensions (News RSS, Videos RSS, Photos RSS, Podcasts).
 Child extensions are displaying content that is defined in the parent extensions.
 That is why to translate the News RSS screen, you need to create translations for the RSS extension.

 How to properly translate JSON file strings?

 We have short examples of how to translate more complex strings with pluralization and variables.
-After translating the strings to your chosen language, you can validate the JSON for any syntax errors using a free and easy to use a tool like JSONLint.
+After translating the strings to your chosen language, you can validate the JSON for any syntax errors using a free and easy to use tool like JSONLint.